jlefanic/NASTRAN-Slides/README.md

 NASTRAN&#x2122; is a reliable FEA code but due its more than 50 years live the old-style formatting of input decks is sometimes discouraging for Students to dive into.

 The hereuploaded Slides
-have been used as a NASTRAN&#x2122; Introduction at [INSA Toulouse](https://www.insa-toulouse.fr/en/index.html) (France) for undergaduate Students (mechanical/systems engineering syllabus) from 2013 to 2017.
+have been used as a NASTRAN&#x2122; Introduction at [INSA Toulouse](https://www.insa-toulouse.fr/en/index.html) (France) for undergraduate Students (mechanical/systems engineering syllabus) from 2013 to 2017.

 The Lectures Slides are githubed to allow other people interested in the FEA to step into  NASTRAN&#x2122;.